Sha Cha Beef

 Vegetables

-We add a little bit of green onion and white onion to the stir fry - both offer a little bit of sweetness to the dish, while the white onion gives a little bit of crunch to the meal.
+We add a bit of **green **and white onion to the stir fry - both offer a little sweetness to the dish, while the white onion gives a little bit of crunch to the meal.
 We also like to steam some vegetables to serve with the sha cha beef and rice.

 Beef